kylewuu/Solidity-Gas-Saver-VSCode-Extension/README.md

 Welcome!
 The Solidity Gas Saver is a VSCode extension that was developed to give you some options for refactoring your Solidity code with variable packing.
 There are many approaches to variable packing, and choosing the best algorithm depends on the context, as they all have their strengths and weaknesses.
 We have listed them all out and have conducted evaluations with them on various smart contracts.
 Read through our findings and then decide which one will be best for your situation!

 ## Strategies
+The commands in bracket is the command to use in VSCode

-1. Bin packing: First fit
+1. Bin packing: First fit (Pack Variable First Fit)
-2. Bin packing: Best fit
+2. Bin packing: Best fit (Pack Variable Best Fit)
-3. Packing by order of use in functions
+3. Packing by order of use in functions (Pack Variable By Use)
-4. Grouped by function call frequency
+4. Grouped by function call frequency (Pack Variable By Function)
+5. Grouped by functions from user input (Pack Variable By User Input Function)

 ## Strategy Explanations